edge-cloud/www.edge-cloud.net/_posts/2015-09-11-sddc-architecture-business-continuity-with-multiple-regions.md

 ### Conceptual Design

-This solution assumes that two [Management and Compute stack](https://www.edge-cloud.net/2015/07/31/sddc-architecture-regions-and-availability-zones-azs/" target="_blank">regions</a> exist.
-Under normal circumstances each region consists of an Software Defined Data Center (SDDC) installation, where components of the <a href="https://www.edge-cloud.net/2015/02/20/sddc-architecture-introduction/" target="_blank">virtual infrastructure layer</a> exist independently in both regions for the <a href="https://www.edge-cloud.net/2015/09/09/sddc-architecture-mapping-of-logical-components-to-physical-location/).
+This solution assumes that two [regions](https://www.edge-cloud.net/2015/07/31/sddc-architecture-regions-and-availability-zones-azs/) exist.
+Under normal circumstances each region consists of an Software Defined Data Center (SDDC) installation, where components of the [virtual infrastructure layer](https://www.edge-cloud.net/2015/02/20/sddc-architecture-introduction/) exist independently in both regions for the [Management and Compute stack](https://www.edge-cloud.net/2015/09/09/sddc-architecture-mapping-of-logical-components-to-physical-location/).

 The management applications VMware vRealize Automation together with VMware vRealize Orchestrator and VMware vRealize Operations only exist in the primary region, while they manage and monitor resources in both regions.
 In a case of a failure these applications will be failed over to the secondary location, using VMware Site Recovery Manager (SRM).